-Just as winter is fading and spring is here, so also Google’s right-hand side ads are gone!
+Just as winter is fading and spring is here, Google’s right-hand side ads are gone!
 This is a big deal because AdWords is now serving up just 7 ads per SERP instead of 10—so three advertisers are getting pushed off the first page of every search.
 (One exception: shopping campaign ads are still displayed on the right-hand rail.)

 There are also implications for organic search results, because the fourth ad space will now take ownership of the previous #1 organic search position—pushing the top organic search result for highly commercial queries below the fold on many desktop devices.